Suraj08832/newmusic/Readme.md

 ---

-## 🌟 What is Annie Robot?
+## 🌟 What is DESTINY Robot?

-**Annie Robot** is a modern Telegram bot built for streaming high-quality music into group voice chats.
-Based on **Pyrogram** and **PyTgCalls**, Annie supports major music platforms like YouTube, Spotify, Apple Music, and more.
+**DESTINY Robot** is a modern Telegram bot built for streaming high-quality music into group voice chats.
+Based on **Pyrogram** and **PyTgCalls**, DESTINY supports major music platforms like YouTube, Spotify, Apple Music, and more.

-In addition to music streaming, Annie also features some **Group Management** capabilities including:
+In addition to music streaming, DESTINY also features some **Group Management** capabilities including:
 - 🔇 Mute/Kick/Ban etc.
 - 🎛 Admin & member tools (welcome messages, rules, etc.)